NOI in real estate investing

 Maintenance & Repairs

-Likewise, all properties need repairs and maintenance, and more often than new landlords guess.
+Likewise, all properties need repairs and maintenance more often than new landlords guess.

 Property Management Costs

-You can do this work yourself of course, or you can hire a property manager and outsource it.
+You can do this work yourself or hire a property manager and outsource it.
 Either way, you need to account for these costs.
-If you manage the property yourself at first, it’s still a labor cost, so make sure you compare apples to apples by including labor costs with rental properties when you compare them to other investments like ETFs or crowdfunded real estate investments.
+Suppose you manage the property yourself at first.
+In that case, it’s still a labor cost, so make sure you compare apples to apples by including labor costs with rental properties when you compare them to other investments like ETFs or crowdfunded real estate investments.

 Expect average property management fees to run 7-10% for collecting lease payments and ongoing management, plus one month’s rent for each new tenant placed.
 That comes to roughly 10-14% of the rent, depending on the fees you pay and the property’s turnover rate.